 In the Philippines, which with more than 600,000 call centre workers recently overtook India as the world leader in the field, efforts are already being made to incorporate social media responses in to the workload of staff.

-One firm told the BBC its latest innovations included a system that groups all social media into one folder, allowing employees to instantly see every message, no matter how it comes into the centre.
+allowing employees to instantly see every message, no matter how it comes into the centre.

 Experts agree that the future is uncertain for this nascent form of dialogue between companies and consumers.